esphome/esphome-docs/components/text_sensor/index.rst

 ``to_lower``
 ************

-Converts all characters within a string to lowercase.
+Converts all characters within a string to lowercase (only the English alphabet is supported at this time).

 .. code-block:: yaml